“Are you left-handed?” She asks as a smile begins to form across her face.

 I support the Dyspraxia Foundation with a monthly donation and I will be giving them a little extra in support of their campaign to raise £1000 for every year of their existence.
 The money they raise helps them to deliver the following vital services:

-- A dedicated helpline service manned by trained volunteers every day of the week, answering approximately 10,000 enquiries each year
+A dedicated helpline service manned by trained volunteers every day of the week, answering approximately 10,000 enquiries each year

 A range of guides to further enhance others’ understanding of what dyspraxia/DCD actually is, how it can affect daily life, and how it can be a strength rather than a weakness

-- Conferences and workshops which are often the first time that a person with dyspraxia/DCD has met someone else with the condition
+Conferences and workshops which are often the first time that a person with dyspraxia/DCD has met someone else with the condition

-- A network of local groups throughout the UK – creating conversation, friendship, reducing isolation and offering a safe and supportive environment, online and offline.
+A network of local groups throughout the UK – creating conversation, friendship, reducing isolation and offering a safe and supportive environment, online and offline.

-If you are reading this as someone who also got assessed as an adult or as an adult who thinks they might have dyspraxia, then like me you have probably found a lot of the information available for the condition is targetted at children.
-This is something the Dyspraxia Foundation try to address.
-It makes sense when you think about it – parents and schools tend to clock when important milestones are missed or when a child struggles with some activities much more than they do others.
+If you are reading this as someone who was assessed as an adult, or as an adult who thinks they might have dyspraxia, then like me you have probably found a lot of the information available for the condition is targetted at children.
+This is something the Dyspraxia Foundation try to address although it does make sense when you think about it; parents and schools mostly clock when important milestones are missed or when a child struggles with some activities much more than they do others.

 Since being assessed, I have spent a long time thinking about my childhood in the context of having dyspraxia, and there is no denying that being a child makes the condition especially tough.
 Mostly because as a child you do not have any agency, and with dyspraxia, you do not even have agency over your own body.